DeformedSAS/CS-GO-Custom-Panorama-CS2-/README.md

 This small project that i did for unknown reasons brings the CS2 ui look onto CS:GO

 # NOTE: Always download the updated source code from the home page of the repo instead of the one from releases tab.
+# SECOND NOTE: Put the font files from the fonts folder from the code zip into the fonts folder of migi or csgo. depending if you have symlinks.
+This is required for the center navbar font aka the play button and other.

 # Whole ui
 - All of the core UI changes.